 What Is a Chargeback?

 A chargeback occurs when a consumer disputes a credit card transaction with their bank or credit card provider.
 When this happens, the card issuer typically refunds the amount to the cardholder while they investigate whether the dispute is legitimate and, if so, who is responsible for paying back the money.
-When this happens, the money will be immediately debited from the merchant’s account and held in limbo until the dispute is finalized.
+The money is then immediately debited from the merchant’s account and held in limbo until the dispute is finalized.
 If you, the merchant, are not found responsible, the money will be credited back to your account temporarily and the bank or cardholder will have a certain amount of time to respond; if you are found responsible, you lose the money permanently unless you go through the small claims process to dispute the matter further.
+Plus, you will be charged a nominal fee by your processor for the dispute.

 Believe in incredibly accessible business?